ermanno-pirotta/playground/enterprise-deep-learning-with-tensorflow/week4.md

 - softmax classification layer: layer that output a probability for each neuron to match a specific feature.
 - field of view: dimension of the matrix used for convolution
 - general convolution output: A weighted sum of the inputs

+## Q&A (from weekly exam)

+- Why is it problematic to augment data with a spatial invariant set in a feed forward network?
+Because the training time and the complexity of the model are increased due to the increasing data size
+- Which pattern is typically used to design convolutional neural networks?
+The number of channels increases while the resolution decreases
+- How can you obtain the predicted class label from the output neurons of a convolutional neural network (the logits)?
+Select the index of the neuron with the largest value
+- Which of the following models belong to the one-stage detector family?
+YOLO (9000), RetinaNet, and SSD